Pyrrha-Foundation/pyrrha-coin/doc/unit-tests.md

-# About Nexa unit tests
+# About Pyrrha unit tests

-The Nexa software currently includes couple of types of unit tests:
+The Pyrrha software currently includes couple of types of unit tests:

 - Boost Test based unit tests for the non-GUI parts of the C/C++ code
 - QtTest based unit tests for the GUI code